tjohann/a20_sdk_builder/README.md

 SDK - Builder
 ===============

+Note: due to missing time, i stopped further development for some time

 A simple tool to handle all toolchain, image and device related topics for an embedded development environment (see https://github.com/tjohann/a20_sdk.git as an example).